 - Your local scale be from 0-4 (4=best possible result)

-- at least a mark of 2 is required to pass
+- at least 2 is required to pass

 - you have scored an average of 3.2

 We ask for your grade points and marks on the online application form.
-Please be diligent in providing them!
+Please be diligent in providing them alongside with a document explaining your local grade scales.
 If you have any doubts, ask your local examinations office.

-Your Bachelor's program must be in Biology or at least have a strong emphasis/specialization/major in some aspect of the Life Sciences (e.g. Biophysics, Biochemistry, Biotechnology, Pharmacology, Pharmacy or similar).
-Substantial laboratory experience, most likely in the form of an experimental Bachelor thesis, is required.
-Please note that a prior education and training in a medical profession is NOT considered sufficient (exceptions may apply if substantial practical research experience in basic science can be demonstrated).
+Your bachelor's program must be in biology or at least have a strong emphasis/specialization/major in some aspect of the Life Sciences (e.g. biophysics, biochemistry, biotechnology, pharmacology, pharmacy or similar).
+Substantial experimental (laboratory) research experience (real research projects, not just learning/applying methods or performing technical support activities), most likely in the form of an experimental bachelor's thesis porject, is required.
+Please note that a prior education and training in a medical profession is not considered sufficient (exceptions may apply if substantial practical research experience in basic science can be demonstrated).
+Please see here for some more background information.

 Proficiency in the English language is essential, and we cannot compromise on that.
-All courses are in English.
-Exams, reports, publications and the thesis are to be written in proper English.
+All courses are taught in English, and exams, reports, publications and the thesis are to be written in proper English.
 If you have not taken one of the tests listed below at the time of application, that is no problem.
 You can provide the necessary documents up until admission is granted:

 - Test of English as a Foreign Language (TOEFL) with a score of >590 paper-based, or 240 computer-based or 95 internet-based